ibm-public-cos/crs-docs/pages/api-reference/api-reference.md

 #### Create a new bucket

-A `PUT` issued to the endpoint root will create a bucket when a string is provided.
-Bucket names must be unique, and accounts are limited to 100 buckets each.
-Bucket names must be DNS-compliant; names between 3 and 63 characters long must be made of lowercase letters, numbers, and dashes.
+A `PUT` issued to the endpoint root followed by a string will create a bucket using that string for a name.
+Bucket names must be unique, and storage instances are limited to 1,000 buckets.
+Bucket names may be required to be DNS-compliant depending on settings in the COS Manager; if so, names must be between 3 and 63 characters long must be made of lowercase letters, numbers, and dashes.
 Bucket names must begin and end with a lowercase letter or number.
 Bucket names resembling IP addresses are not allowed.
 This operation does not make use of operation specific headers or query parameters.

 {% include custom/locations.md %}